iamanigeeit/DDW2023/docs/04-oop/oop.md

 TypeError: can only concatenate str (not "int") to str
 ```

+Encapsulation also allows us to change the internal data without changing the interface to access the data.
+In the above example, we store the position as a tuple.
+But what if we want to use *list* or *dictionary* instead?
+If we create methods to access these internal data, we can change the internal data without changing the way other objects interact with our data.
+The key is to keep the interface consistent and stable.
+We do these by creating methods to access our internal data.

 Therefore, it is important that we do encapsulation.
 Encapsulation ensures that any access to the data should be done through some specific methods.

 Let's look at another example of why we want to do encapsulation.
 Let's say we want to _update_ our Robot class definition to implement relative coordinates where the robot has a absolute position and a relative position with respect to some initial position in the map.
 Let's say, the robot can start at any other position other than `0, 0` and we want to store the absolute position of the robot as its attribute.
 This change requires a change in the way the programmers set the value of the robot's position since previously the position is always relative to the origin of `0,0`.
 Such changes may break the code since now the `_pos` attribute means differently.
 Previously, it is relative to `0, 0` and now it is going to be some absolute position in the map.
 With encapsulation, however, we can keep the way position is set while changing the internal attributes.
 For example, we can create `pos` as relative to the initial origin while storing the absolute position internally based on where the initial origin is.
 Encapsulation simply separates the internal data representation with how others interact with this object.
 Without encapsulation, we will break the code and requires new methods to be created.